Two happy young women walk and laugh on their sunlit university campus.

 Student cards could help you build a credit history

-Starting to build your credit history while in college can seem daunting, but it’s actually a smart move that pays off.
+When you start to build your credit history, it might seem daunting.
+But it’s a smart move that pays off.
 A student credit card can be your ally in this journey.
-It’s designed just for students like you, who might be managing finances on their own for the first time.
+It’s just for students who might be managing finances on their own for the first time.

 Here’s why it’s a good idea:

-• Build Your Score: Every time you make a payment on time, you’re building a positive credit history.
+• Build your score: For every payment you make on time, you’re building a positive credit history.
 Good credit is key for future financial milestones, like getting a loan with lower interest rates or renting your dream apartment.

 Did you know?